We will reply to your message within an hour.

 Secure carbide inserts inside these holders for stable turning.

-These tools come with carbide inserts installed.
-When one edge of the insert dulls, rotate it to use a sharp edge.
+A carbide insert comes installed on these tools.
+When one edge of the insert dulls, rotate to a fresh one.

-Combine a holder and carbide insert to perform cutoff and grooving tasks on a lathe.
+Attach these carbide inserts to a holder to perform cutoff and grooving tasks on a lathe.

 Fit these holders directly into a lathe tool post or appropriately sized holder without the need for a tool block.

-These inserts can cut grooves on both the outside and inside of a workpiece depending on the holder used.
+Cut grooves on both the inside and outside of a workpiece with the same insert.

-Install these inserts into a compatible holder to cut external or internal threads on a workpiece.
+Install these inserts into a matching holder to cut external or internal threads on a workpiece.

 Pair these holders with a threading insert or a grooving insert to make cuts on the outside of a workpiece.